floesche/neuView/docs/user-guide.md

 ### Basic Configuration

 neuView uses a `config.yaml` file for project settings.
+Each project generates a set of output files for the specified dataset.
 A default configuration is included:

 **Basic Configuration** - See `config.yaml` for complete structure:
 - **neuprint**: Server, dataset, and token configuration